The Pinhole Surgical Technique™

 If your gums bleed easily and are inflamed, you may have gum disease.
 Seeking treatment now can prevent further damage to your gums and teeth, potentially eliminating the need for receding gumline procedures.
 However, if you notice that your teeth appear longer, gingival recession might already be underway.
 Waiting to seek treatment could lead to tooth loss.
 Contact Dr. William P. Lamas at his office in Miami to make an appointment today.
 The sooner you seek treatment, the greater chance you have of improving your gumline and saving your teeth.

 Patients Receive Compassionate, Quality Care at Lamas Dental Specialists in Miami

 At Lamas Dental Specialists, we are dedicated to providing our patients with the highest quality of care available.
 We also understand that people avoid the dentist for a variety of reasons; therefore, we offer sedation dentistry as a means to help these patients receive the dental care they need, without suffering the anxiety they typically experience during dental treatments.

-If you need dental care, contact Lamas Dental Specialists today at 305-440-4114 to schedule an appointment with Dr. William P. Lamas for a complimentary consultation.
+If you need dental care, contact Lamas Dental Specialists today at 305-440-4114 to schedule an appointment with Dr. William P. Lamas for a consultation.
 Dr. Lamas’ office address is 2645 Southwest 37th Avenue, Suite 304 in Miami, Florida.